MongoDB Sees Unusually Large Options Volume (NASDAQ:MDB)

-MongoDB, Inc. (NASDAQ:MDB – Get Free Report) saw unusually large options trading on Wednesday.
-Stock traders bought 23,831 put options on the company.
-This is an increase of approximately 2,157% compared to the average volume of 1,056 put options.
+MongoDB, Inc. (NASDAQ:MDB – Get Free Report) saw some unusual options trading activity on Wednesday.
+Investors acquired 36,130 call options on the company.
+This represents an increase of approximately 2,077% compared to the typical volume of 1,660 call options.

+MDB has been the topic of a number of analyst reports.
+Citigroup lifted their price objective on shares of MongoDB from $515.00 to $550.00 and gave the stock a “buy” rating in a research report on Wednesday, March 6th.
+KeyCorp decreased their price objective on shares of MongoDB from $490.00 to $440.00 and set an “overweight” rating for the company in a research note on Thursday, April 18th.
+Tigress Financial lifted their price objective on shares of MongoDB from $495.00 to $500.00 and gave the company a “buy” rating in a research note on Thursday, March 28th.
+Needham & Company LLC reiterated a “buy” rating and issued a $465.00 target price on shares of MongoDB in a research note on Thursday, April 25th.
+Finally, Loop Capital initiated coverage on shares of MongoDB in a research note on Tuesday, April 23rd.
+They issued a “buy” rating and a $415.00 target price for the company.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating and twenty have given a buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $443.86.

-In related news, CAO Thomas Bull sold 170 shares of MongoDB stock in a transaction that occurred on Tuesday, April 2nd.
-The stock was sold at an average price of $348.12, for a total value of $59,180.40.
-Following the sale, the chief accounting officer now owns 17,360 shares of the company’s stock, valued at approximately $6,043,363.20.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-In other MongoDB news, CAO Thomas Bull sold 170 shares of the firm’s stock in a transaction that occurred on Tuesday, April 2nd.
-The stock was sold at an average price of $348.12, for a total value of $59,180.40.
-Following the completion of the transaction, the chief accounting officer now directly owns 17,360 shares in the company, valued at $6,043,363.20.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Dwight A. Merriman sold 2,000 shares of the firm’s stock in a transaction that occurred on Monday, April 8th.
-The shares were sold at an average price of $365.00, for a total value of $730,000.00.
-Following the completion of the transaction, the director now owns 1,154,784 shares of the company’s stock, valued at $421,496,160.
+In other MongoDB news, CAO Thomas Bull sold 170 shares of the firm’s stock in a transaction dated Tuesday, April 2nd.
+The shares were sold at an average price of $348.12, for a total transaction of $59,180.40.
+Following the transaction, the chief accounting officer now owns 17,360 shares of the company’s stock, valued at approximately $6,043,363.20.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other MongoDB news, CAO Thomas Bull sold 170 shares of the firm’s stock in a transaction dated Tuesday, April 2nd.
+The shares were sold at an average price of $348.12, for a total transaction of $59,180.40.
+Following the transaction, the chief accounting officer now owns 17,360 shares of the company’s stock, valued at approximately $6,043,363.20.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Dwight A. Merriman sold 2,000 shares of MongoDB stock in a transaction that occurred on Thursday, February 8th.
+The stock was sold at an average price of $465.37, for a total transaction of $930,740.00.
+Following the completion of the transaction, the director now directly owns 1,166,784 shares in the company, valued at approximately $542,986,270.08.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 57,802 shares of company stock valued at $22,142,301 over the last 90 days.
-4.80% of the stock is owned by company insiders.
+Insiders sold 57,802 shares of company stock worth $22,142,301 in the last 90 days.
+4.80% of the stock is owned by corporate insiders.

 Institutional Inflows and Outflows